EDDI-Conferences/eddi-conferences.github.io/_pages/home.md

 EDDI is the annual conference for users of DDI, a suite of metadata specifications for the social, economic, and behavioral sciences.

-EDDI meets once a year in the first week December, bringing together users of DDI from archives, studies, official statistics, commercial organisations, government and non-governmental organisations and more.
+EDDI meets once a year in the first week of December, bringing together users of DDI from archives, studies, official statistics, commercial organisations, government and non-governmental organisations and more.

 ---